Protected: SRC24-3: Embedded Computing & Arduino (with basic electronics)

 Mathematical Finance and The Rise of the Modern Financial Marketplace

-Mathematical Finance is an area of applied mathematics that has seen explosive growth over the past 30 years as the U.S. financial markets became deregulated during the late 1980s and 1990s.
-From a technical point of view, Mathematical Finance uses a broad range of sophisticated mathematics for its financial models: from the partial differential equations of mathematical physics, to stochastic calculus, probabilistic modeling, mathematical optimization, statistics, and numerical methods.
-The practical implementation of trading strategies based upon these mathematical models requires designing efficient algorithms as well as exploiting the state-of-the-art in software engineering (real-time and embedded development, low latency network programming) and in computing hardware (FPGAs, GPUs, and parallel and distributed processing).
+Mathematical Finance is an area of applied mathematics that has developed rapidly during the late 80s and 90s after the deregulation of U.S. financial markets, and accelerated further in the 2000s concurrently with the rise of data science/’big data’ and computational platforms able to run complex models in close to real-time.
+For its financial models for risk and pricing, Mathematical Finance draws upon the partial differential equations of mathematical physics, stochastic calculus, probabilistic modeling, mathematical optimization, statistics, and numerical methods.
+The implementation of these often complex numerical mathematical models requires efficient algorithms and exploiting the state-of-the-art in software engineering (real-time and embedded development, low latency network programming) and computing hardware (FPGAs, GPUs, and parallel and distributed processing).
 Taken together, the technical aspects of mathematical finance and the software/hardware aspect of financial engineering lie at the intersection of business, economics, mathematics, computer science, physics, and electrical engineering.
 For the technologically inclined, there are ample opportunities to contribute.

 Continue reading this article…